sumitmalik51/AIW-CAF-Methodology/04-Azure-Sentinel.md

 # **Exercise 4: Azure Sentinel**

 In this exercise, you will explore about Microsoft Sentinel, Onboarding Azure Subscriptions and Web App – IaaS server to Sentinel.
-You will run the queries from Microsoft Sentinal logs and will explore through the results.
+You will run the queries from Microsoft Sentinel logs and will explore the results.

 This exercise includes the following tasks: